-Central cooling water flow see 'List of capacities'
+Central cooling water flow see 'List of Capacities'

-Pump head2.5 bai
+Pump head 2.5 bar

-Delivery pressuredepends on location of
+Delivery pressure depends on location of

 expansion tank

 Test pressure according to class rules

-Working temperature80 °C
+Working temperature 80 °C

 Design temperature 100 °C

-The flow capacity is to be within a tolerance of 0% to +10%.
+The flow capacity must be within a range from 100 to 110% of the capacity stated.

-The list of capacities covers the main engine only.
+The 'List of Capacities' covers the main engine only.
 The differential pressure provided by the pumps is to be determined on the basis of the total actual pressure drop across the cooling water system.